 - In a skillet/frying pan, heat 1 tablespoon of oil and add sliced onion in.
 Sauté for 3-4 minutes on medium heat.
 When done, add cranberry sauce and stir it around.
-If the sauce is too thick, add little water (2-3 tbsp).
+If the sauce is too thick, add a little water (2-3 tablespoons).
 Simmer for a minute before transferring the mixture into a bowl.

 - Put the skillet back on the stove and add the remaining oil.
 Throw in sliced turkey breast pieces and let it brown slightly.
 When ready, turn off the heat.

-- Assemble the sandwich: Spread both slices with cream cheese, top with turkey, onion cranberry sauce and a cheese.
+- Assemble the sandwich: Spread both slices with cream cheese, top with turkey, onion cranberry sauce and cheese.
 Cover with the second slice, cream cheese side down.

 - I used turkey breast but you can use any turkey leftovers you have.
 The amount you use is entirely up to you.